YuhangMing/YuhangMing.github.io/_posts/2018-10-09-review-semantic-SLAM.markdown

 - Use Deep Learning Methods

   [6] uses SLAM to help create accurate maps with objects.
 Due to the online requirements, the authors model objects as separate entities in space instead of generating object instances from point-wise labelling map.
-The objects are detected using Single Shot MultiBox Detector (SSD) and 3D segmentation is performed leveraging depth information.
+The objects are detected using Single Shot MultiBox Detector (SSD) and 3D unsupervised segmentation is performed leveraging depth information.

   [7] proposes a more general setup of semantic SLAM which uses points, planes and objects. <u>This is the first real-time semantic SLAM system proposed in literature that uses previously unseen objects as landmarks</u>.
 The authors use Faster-RCNN to perform object recognition and then instead of bounding boxes, ellipsoids are used to represent objects.
 The pipeline of the semantic point-plane-object SLAM system is shown below.